Phone Phone : (977)-1-4720487/ (977)-9851032108

 Do I need a visa to visit Nepal?

 Yes.
-You can apply in your home country thorough Nepalese Embassy or Consulate or obtain it at the airport on arrival by paying fee as below:
+You can apply in your home country through the Nepalese Embassy or Consulate or obtain it at the airport on arrival by paying a fee as below:

-Notes.
-We suggest you to bring the exact change.
-You also need bring 2 passport size photo.
+Notes: We suggest you bring the exact change.
+You also need to bring two passport-size photos.

 Tourist Visa Extension

-Visa extension fee for 15 days or less is US $ 30 or equivalent convertible currency and visa extension fee for more than 15 days is US$ 2 per day
+The visa extension fee for 15 days or less is US $ 30 or equivalent convertible currency, and the visa extension fee for more than 15 days is US$ 2 per day.

-Tourist visa can be extended for a maximum period of 150 days in a single visa year (January – December).
+A tourist visa can be extended for a maximum period of 150 days in a single visa year (January–December).

 Gratis (Free) Visa

-Gratis visa for 30 days available only for tourists of SAARC countries.
+A gratis visa for 30 days is available only for tourists from SAARC countries.

-Indian nationals do not require visa to enter into Nepal.
+Indian nationals do not require a visa to enter Nepal.

 I am a single trekker.
 How does this work?